Skip to main content

 How Are 401(k)s Typically Split During a Divorce?

-Any funds contributed to the 401(k) account during the marriage are marital property and subject to division during the divorce, unless there is a valid prenuptial agreement in place.
-For example, if you were married for five years and during that time you contributed $50,000 to your retirement account or pension plan, your spouse would likely be entitled to a 50% share or $25,000.
+Any funds contributed to the 401(k) account during the marriage are marital property and subject to division during the divorce unless there is a valid prenuptial agreement.
+For example, if you were married for five years and contributed $50,000 to your retirement account or pension plan during that time, your spouse would likely be entitled to a 50% share or $25,000.

-Keep in mind that whether or not your spouse ends up with part, all, or none of your 401(k) depends on how your overall marital assets are split.
-For example, if your spouse also has a retirement account worth a similar amount, you may each decide to keep your own accounts.
+Remember that whether your spouse ends up with a part, all, or none of your 401(k) depends on how your overall marital assets are split.
+For example, if your spouse also has a retirement account worth a similar amount, you may each decide to keep your accounts.

 What Typically Happens With 401(k)s and Other Retirement Accounts During a Divorce?

-The division of retirement accounts are typically one of the most complex issues in divorce cases.
+The division of retirement accounts is typically one of the most complex divorce issues.
 There are tax implications and unique rules and laws that apply.

 For example, a divorce is a rare time that allows you early access to your 401(k) or IRA without a tax penalty if your spouse is awarded part of your account.